awsdocs/amazon-efs-user-guide/doc_source/API_UpdateFileSystem.md

 The request accepts the following data in JSON format\.

  ** [ProvisionedThroughputInMibps](#API_UpdateFileSystem_RequestSyntax) **   <a name="efs-UpdateFileSystem-request-ProvisionedThroughputInMibps"></a>
 \(Optional\) The amount of throughput, in MiB/s, that you want to provision for your file system\.
+Valid values are 1\-1024\.
+Required if `ThroughputMode` is changed to `provisioned` on update\.
 If you're not updating the amount of provisioned throughput for your file system, you don't need to provide this value in your request\.
 Type: Double
-Valid Range: Minimum value of 0\.0\.
+Valid Range: Minimum value of 1\.0\.
 Required: No

  ** [ThroughputMode](#API_UpdateFileSystem_RequestSyntax) **   <a name="efs-UpdateFileSystem-request-ThroughputMode"></a>
 \(Optional\) The throughput mode that you want your file system to use\.
 If you're not updating your throughput mode, you don't need to provide this value in your request\.
+If you are changing the `ThroughputMode` to `provisioned`, you must also set a value for `ProvisionedThroughputInMibps`\.
 Type: String
 Valid Values:` bursting | provisioned`
 Required: No